 I regularly teach and lecture future dance and theatre professionals, dance lovers and enthusiasts at institutions such as the University of Arts Helsinki - Theater Academy, The Finnish National Opera Ballet School, Tanssikoulu Tanssitiimi, as well as I have been involved in special pegagogigal projects such as Tero Saarinen Company´s community outreach project Apollo tanssii!
 (2012-2016).

-My artistry have been recognized in Ballet/Tanz Year Book 2008 when I was nominated as one of the most remarkable female contemporary dancers in Europe.
+My artistry has been recognized in Ballet/Tanz Year Book 2008 by a nomination of one of the most remarkable female contemporary dancers in Europe.
 I have also been awarded by numerous grants, awards and residencies among the Saari Residency (Kone Foundation) and the Bogliasco Foundation´s Fellowship.
 In Autumn 2016 I will be working as the House Artist/Choreographer within The Regional Dance Center of Western Finland.